Gadaffi-24/Nike-web/README.md

 [25 August 2025]: Added a fake payment form to the payment page.

 References:
-All references for this part of the project are included in the Website Project Proposal document and this README.md file.
+All references for this part of the project are included in the Website Project Proposal document, research doc and this README.md file.
 They are cited using the correct referencing style.